Kendriya Vidyalaya Sangathan

 This provision may also be extended to the children of government employees studying in schools run by ISRO/AEES (Atomic Energy Education Society).

-It is clarified that above provisions are only for the wards of Defence personnel/ Para Military Forces i.e. CRPF/BSF/ITBP/SSB (Sashastra Seema
+It is clarified that the above provisions are only for the wards of Defence personnel/ Para Military Forces i.e. CRPF/BSF/ITBP/SSB (Sashastra Seema

 Bal)/CISF/NSG and Assam Rifles viz. sons & daughters only.
 This will not

-include the grandchildren of Defence personnel.
+include the grand children of Defence personnel.
 Provisions of KVS admission guidelines including the eligibility criteria for age and marks/Grades will be followed in letter and spirit.
 Also, the fee including VVN is to be paid from the month of admission of the child in the Kendriya Vidyalaya regardless of the fact that the fee for succeeding months have already been paid in the school from which TC has been issued for admission to KV.
 TCs issued by the CBSE affiliated schools of Defence Ministry/Deptts/Authority will be endorsed by the concerned Deputy Commissioner of the region where admission is sought.

 3. ADMISSION OF PRE-PRIMARY STUDENTS IN CLASS-I.